moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ### Categories overview page

 Improved font sizes and weights on category overview page for better readability.

-### Block icon

-With this setting you can add a default Font Awesome icon in front of the block title.
-If checked, we additionally provide individual icon replacements for many Moodle core blocks and also some widely used blocks.
-You also can change the icons easily for each block individually in your raw SCSS via the change of the Font Awesome content.
-For all available icons please visit http://fontawesome.io/icons/ and use the Unicode value of the icon to replace the default one.
-The code to change the icon looks like this example change for the block "People": ``.block_people .card-block .card-title::before { content: '\f0c0' ; }``.

 How this theme works